vinibrsl/mix_bina/README.md

 # mix_bina
-Bina helps you to list all callers of a function inside your Elixir project.
+Bina helps you finding all callers of a function in your Elixir project.
 This is useful while debugging or refactoring.
 For example:

 ```
 $ mix bina MyModule.my_fun/1